recmanj-org/c3s-reusable-workflows/README.md

 This sets up automated checks on new pull requests and merges/pushes into `develop` branch.
 It also allow manual Action run in GitHub Actions UI.

+### How to configure access to cdsapi for notebook execution check

+The action responsible for notebook execution allows setting a `cdsapi` key via `CDSAPI_KEY` secret set either on repository or organisation level.

 ### How to setup c3s-reusable-workflows repository in GitHub organisation

 1. Fork this repository into your organisation